WangXiaoMIGN/MIGNSKG/README.md

 **Step 2:** Run `Mutual_lnformation\MI_Calculator.m` in Matlab, then you will get the mutual information of genes in the corresponding dataset.
 If the dataset has N genes, then you will get N x N matrix as the result, where the element of the matrix in the Ath row and the Bth column is the mutual information between gene A and gene B (See “Mutual_Information\MI_Results”).

-*Remark 1:* In the “Mutual_lnformation\MI_Calculator.m”, we use the following code to import the Excel file in Step 1:
+*Remark 1:* In the "Mutual_lnformation\MI_Calculator.m", we use the following code to import the Excel file in Step 1:
 ```matlab
 A=xlsread('file name(include the path)','the sheet name','a specific rectangular region (range) in Excel to save the p-values of all genes');//matlab
 ```